 Disposal Authorisation Description of record and retention period Justification for retention period 1211 Restructures - significant Date authorised: 1 September 2016 Records relating to significant Background/business process: reviews and restructures of an This is a revised record class from GRDS v.7 for records relating to significant restructures. entire agency or major functional sections of it.
-Queensland Government departments Includes the est development of structure as wel Includes the establishment and development of a new agency structure as well as the sale, The Public Service Commission, as specified within the Public Service Act 2008 , prepares a departmental arrangements notice to amalgamate part or parts of departments, create an entity and add that entity to any department and matters of a like nature.
-These actions are endorsed by an Executive Council Minute and published in the Queensland Government Gazette. outsourcing or long-term leasing of government Local Governments functions In 2008, the Queensland Government amalgamated a number of councils throughout the state.
+Queensland Government departments Includes the establishment and development of a new agency structure as well as the sale, outsourcing or long-term leasing of government functions The Public Service Commission, as specified within the Public Service Act 2008 , prepares a departmental arrangements notice to amalgamate part or parts of departments, create an entity and add that entity to any department and matters of a like nature.
+These actions are endorsed by an Executive Council Minute and published in the Queensland Government Gazette.
+Local Governments In 2008, the Queensland Government amalgamated a number of councils throughout the state.
 Disposal action - In 2013, there were 4 de-amalgamations including: Permanent.
 Noosa Shire Council de-amalgamating from the Sunshine Coast Regional Council Transfer to QSA after business Livingstone Shire Council de-amalgamating from the Rockhampton Regional Council action completed.
 Mareeba Shire Council de-amalgamating from the Tablelands Regional Council Douglas Shire Council de-amalgamating from the Cairns Regional Council The new councils officially commenced operations on 1 January 2014.
 Regulatory requirements: Public Service Act 2008 Business requirements: The retention period has not changed from GRDS v.7.
 Significant reviews and restructures of an agency directly influence how an agency's core business functions, activities, projects, programs and services are delivered to the community.

 Disposal Authorisation Description of record and retention period Justification for retention period These records help define the function and jurisdiction of government agencies and, as such, these records have an ongoing value and interest to the people of Queensland.
 The retention period is consistent with similar records in all other jurisdictions.
 It is also consistent with the retention period for significant agreements and contracts (1002).
 Permanent retention criteria: These records provide evidence of the following characteristics from the Queensland State Archives Appraisal Statement and should be retained as archival records for future research: 1 - Authority, Foundation and Structure of Government 2 - Primary Functions and Programs of Government.
 1212 Restructures - transfer Date authorised: 1 September 2016 arrangements Background/business process: Records relating to transfer This is a revised record class from GRDS v.7 for records relating to restructures. arrangements to move core functions and staff to other agencies as a result of the restructuring process.
 Feedback from the whole-of-government consultation indicated that where a restructure resulted from the outsourcing or sale of government functions, these records should be retained permanently.
 As a result, these records have been excluded from this class and will now be sentenced under 1211.
-Includes transfer of equipment, custody/ ownership records, personnel files, etc. Regulatory requirements: Public Service Commission - Principles for the allocation of resources following a machinery of government change Excludes arrangements resulting from outsourcing of Business requirements: functions or sale of The retention period has been reduced from 10 years in GRDS v.7 to 7 years. government enterprises.
+Includes transfer of equipment, custody/ ownership records, personnel files, etc. Excludes arrangements resulting from outsourcing of functions or sale of Regulatory requirements: Public Service Commission - Principles for the allocation of resources following a machinery of government change Business requirements: The retention period has been reduced from 10 years in GRDS v.7 to 7 years. government enterprises.
 It is consistent with other jurisdictions which have similar record classes such as SA and Victoria Disposal action - and ensures that, where there are any financial or contractual arrangements connected with the 7 years after business action completed. restructures, the supporting records are retained.
 1213 Restructures - other Date authorised: 1 September 2016 Background/business process: